 Dripping, delicious, divine… the piled pat of pine nut and Parmesan butter on this pork chop will tempt even the most tongue-tied taster to break out into alliterative verse.
-There's more to tantalize your taste buds: Swiss chard and onion get flavored with spicy red pepper flakes and even more of that nutty, perfect Parmesan.
+There's more to tantalize your taste buds: Swiss chard and shallot get flavored with spicy red pepper flakes and even more of that nutty, perfect Parmesan.
 You may not be one with words, but you won't need a dictionary to devour this dish.

 Toast the Pine Nuts

 Place pine nuts in a dry, large non-stick pan.

 Place pan over medium heat and stir often until nuts are aromatic and lightly browned, 2-5 minutes.

 Add ⅓ the butter (reserve remaining for compound butter).
 Stir constantly until butter browns, 1-2 minutes.
 Be alert: Browning happens quickly after butter stops sizzling.

 Transfer to a mixing bowl.